write-you-a-scheme-v2/scheme/docs/01_introduction.md

 [](../wyas/img/WYAS-Lisp-Interpreter-Steps.png)

 To make a programming language, we must take user inputed text, turn that text into tokens, parse that into an abstract syntax tree, then evaluate that format into a result.
 Fortunately, we can use the same structure, `LispVal`, for the abstract syntax tree, which is returned by the parser and also the result of interpretation.
 Homoiconicity for the win!
-The lexer and parser is contained in a single library, Parsec, which does most of the work for us.
-Once we have parsed into LispVal, we have to evaluate that `LispVal` to get the result of the computation.
-Evaluation must be done for all the different configurations of S-Expressions, including specials forms like `begin` and `define`.
+The lexer and parser are contained in a single library, Parsec, which does most of the work for us.
+Once we have parsed into LispVal, we have to evaluate that `LispVal` into the result of the computation.
+Evaluation is performed for all valid configurations of S-Expressions, including specials forms like `begin` and `define`.
 During that computation we need to have an environment for keeping track of bound variable, and an IO monad for reading or writing files during execution.
 We will also need a way to convert Haskell functions to internal Scheme functions, and a collection of these functions stored in the Scheme environment.
 Finally, a suitable user interface, including Read/Evaluate/Print/Loop, way to run read files/run programs, and standard library of functions loaded at runtime defined in Scheme is needed.

 This may seem like a lot.
 But don't worry, all these things, and more, are already available in this project.
 Together, we'll go through line by line and make sense out of how these Haskell abstraction coalesce to implement a Scheme!